 You must achieve the standards of management set out in the Woods In and Around Towns – Woodland Management Standard.

 All of your proposed capital work must comply with the UK Forestry Standard.

-If thinning or felling operations are proposed within your application you must submit a separate felling licence application.
-Your felling licence application must correspond with the information provided in your management plan.
+If thinning or felling operations are proposed within your application you must submit a separate Felling Permission application.
+Your Felling Permission must correspond with the information provided in your management plan.

 You must demonstrate that you are fully committed to delivering the outcomes identified in the approved Urban Woodland Management Plan.
 If your application only partly delivers against the plan’s objectives, it is unlikely to be approved.

 You should ensure that any necessary permissions are in place for the proposals.
 In particular, for applications including footpath construction, you must apply to the local planning authority for a decision on whether prior approval is needed.

 This process is known as ‘prior notification’ and your application to the local authority must be accompanied by a description of the proposed work.
 You will need to provide us with evidence that you have followed this process.

 Capital grant operations that can be applied for under this Woodland Improvement Grant are listed in the table below.
 Clearance and woodland management operations are not eligible for those parts of your application that relate to a proposed or young (less than 10 years) woodland.
 You will only receive grant payments for activities and / or items once proposed woodland areas have been planted.